Madhumitha1711/FashionShopping_React/README.md

 ![checkout page](./screenshots/checkoutPage.png)

 ## Technologies

 * React 16.8.6
 * Redux, Reselect library for statemangement
 * React-router for routing
 * Firebase for authentication
-* scss for styling
+* SCSS for styling

 ## Setup

+* Clone the project
-In your terminal after you clone your project down, remember to run either `yarn` or `npm install` to build all the dependencies in the project.
+* From terminal, run either `yarn` or `npm install` to build all the dependencies in the project.

-Replace the `config` variable in your `firebase.utils.js` with your own config object from the firebase dashboard!
-Navigate to the project settings and scroll down to the config code.
-Copy the object in the code and replace the variable in your cloned code.
+* Replace the `config` variable in `firebase.utils.js` with your own config object from the firebase dashboard.

 ![alt text](https://i.ibb.co/6ywMkBf/Screen-Shot-2019-07-01-at-11-35-02-AM.png "image to firebase config")

-To start the server and serve the pages run `npm start`.
+* To start the server and serve the pages run `npm start`.

 ## Features

-List of features ready and TODOs for future development
+List of features currently available to user,

-* Login/sign up functionality is implemented.
+* Login/sign up functionality
-* List of all available product categories are fetched.
+* Display list of available product categories to user
-* Products are loaded based on selected category.
+* Products are loaded based on selected category
-* Add to cart functionality and checkout page is implemented.
+* Add to cart functionality and product checkout page

-To-do list:
+To-do list,

-* Integrate app with firebase.
+* Integrate app with firestore for database management
-* Pages has to be made responsive.
+* Pages need to be made responsive for mobile view
-* Integrate stripe payment with checkout page.
+* Integrate stripe payment with checkout page

 ## Status

 Project is: _in progress